-Oh yeah,are back!
-Seeing as I am no longer an Australian expat (just for now, readers, who knows what the future holds!)
-I thought I would bring back these wrap ups of my life, my blog and my favourite reads from fellow bloggers.
+Oh yeah, the Holiday Hits are back.
+Seeing as I am no longer an Australian expat – just for now, readers, who knows what the future holds – I thought I would bring back these wrap-ups.
+Here’s a look at my life, my blog and my favourite reads from fellow bloggers this month.

 Life has been different this month than the previous few.
 It was all about being settled.
 And broke.
 I missed my explorer life and my Vancouver friends, but it was time for me to come home and figure out the next step in this thing called my life.
 As soon as I was home on Magnetic Island, it honestly felt like I had never left.
 Had it all been a dream?
 Did I really travel across Canada and America?
 Did I really live for 15 months in a foreign country?
 Yes, I did, and it was the best.
 I just have to keep telling myself that when I am in doubt.
 Plus What’s App and Facebook Messenger help me keep the dream alive, so to speak.